Google Translate Disclaimer

 Media Awareness

-Do you have questions about different media platforms that children use nowadays?
-Common Sense Media: Parenting, Media, and Everything in Between has information available for parents to navigate various platforms such as ChatGPT, Tiktok, Youtube, Snapchat, Discord and Games (Minecraft, Fortnite, etc).
+Do you have questions about different media platforms that students use nowadays?
+Common Sense Media: Parenting, Media, and Everything in Between has information available for parents to navigate online platforms such as ChatGPT, Tiktok, Youtube, Snapchat, Discord and Games (Minecraft, Fortnite, etc).

 Screen Time and Sleep

-Too much screen time can impact the quality and the quantity of sleep teens get.
+Too much screen time can impact the quality, and the quantity of sleep students get.
 Staying up too late can impact physical and mental health.
-Common Sense Media offers tips for managing TV, tablets, phones, and tech so your teens can get a good night's sleep.
-Check out: How to Help Kids Balance Phones and Screens with Sleep.
+Common Sense Media offers tips for managing TV, tablets, phones, and tech so your child/teen can get a good night's sleep.
+Learn more about How to Help Kids Balance Phones and Screens with Sleep.

 Did you find what you were looking for today?